alan-turing-institute/HonestCyberEval/README.md

 This repository, the `CRS Sandbox` includes a [./compose.yaml](./compose.yaml) file.
 This file is the only resource competitors will have for infrastructure automation at competition time.
-Environment variables and secrets will be injected into [./compose.yaml](./compose.yaml) from each competitors private copy of the `CRS Sandbox`.
+Environment variables and secrets will be injected into [./compose.yaml](./compose.yaml) from each competitor private copy of the `CRS Sandbox`.

 Competitor SSO accounts to GitHub will be limited to a basic set of actions for making modifications and merging PRs within the GitHub repository.